This show has now closed, click here for a listing of current and future London shows

 Previewed 24 November 2005, opened 5 December 2005, closed 25 March 2006 at the Lyric Theatre in London

 Tennessee Williams's The Night Of The Iguana takes place on a veranda overlooking a dark beach at a broken-down Mexican hotel during 1940 and it is from here that the defrocked Reverend Dr T Lawrence Shannon guides tourists around to make end meet.
 The play explores the interactions between the Reverend, Maxime, the widow who owns the hotel, Hannah, a spinster and Charlotte, a brattish teenager.
-This production which is directed by Anthony Page stars Woody Harrelson, Clare Higgins and Jenny Seagrove.
+This production which is directed by Anthony Page stars Woody Harrelson as 'Shannon', Clare Higgins as 'Maxine' and Jenny Seagrove as 'Hannah'.
 Anthony Page's West End credits include Eric-Emmanuel Schmitt's Enigmatic Variations at the Savoy Theatre in 2000 starring Donald Sutherland.
 William Gibson's play The Miracle Worker and Richard Harris' thriller Dead Guilty.

 When The Night Of The Iguana was first staged on Broadway in December 1961 it won the Tony Award for 'Best Play'.
 It was then made into a film which starred Richard Burton, Ava Gardner, Deborah Kerr and Sue Lyon.